 1998 Locomotive NOx Fleet Average Emissions Agreement in the South Coast Air Basin

 In 1994, the California Air Resources Board (ARB) adopted Measure M-14 as a federally enforceable measure in California’s State Implementation Plan (SIP).
-ARB estimated that Measure M-14 would provide the South Coast Air Basin (SCAB) with a 65 percent reduction in locomotive NOx emissions (up to 24 tons per day) between 2000 and 2010.
+Measure M-14 provides the South Coast Air Basin (SCAB) with an estimated 65 percent reduction in locomotive NOx emissions (up to 24 tons per day) between 2000 and 2010.

 Measure M-14 was achieved through the combination of U.S. EPA regulations for cleaner locomotives and the 1998 Locomotive NOx Fleet Average Agreement (1998 Agreement).
-The 1998 Agreement, signed by ARB, Union Pacific Railroad (UP) and BNSF Railway (BNSF), significantly accelerates the introduction of cleaner locomotives into the SCAB.
+The 1998 Agreement, signed by ARB, Union Pacific Railroad (UP) and BNSF Railway (BNSF), significantly accelerates the introduction of cleaner locomotives into the South Coast Air Basin.
 The 1998 Agreement is estimated to provide about half of the total Measure M-14 NOx reductions.

 Specifically, under the 1998 Agreement:

-UP and BNSF agree to operate locomotive fleets that “on average” meet a Tier 2 NOx emission standard, or 5.5 g/bhphr, by 2010.
+UP and BNSF agreed to operate locomotive fleets that “on average” meet a Tier 2 NOx emission standard, or 5.5 g/bhphr by 2010 (and through 2030).

 UP and BNSF are allowed to use ultra-low emitting locomotive (ULEL) credit to meet the fleet average.

-UP and BNSF must comply with the Tier 2 locomotive fleet average from 2010 to 2030.
+UP and BNSF must continue to comply with the Tier 2 locomotive fleet average from 2010 to 2030.

 1998 Locomotive NOx Fleet Average Agreement (PDF - 361 KB)